Q-bio-at-IIS/RECOLD/codes/README.md

 Our code requires the sequence alignment library "parasail" (https://github.com/jeffdaily/parasail).
 Before running the code, please install the library by following the instructions on the parasail Github page on the above link.
-Our software consists with the following directory tree.
+Our software consists with the following directory tree;

 ```
 .